MuhdHishamP/Advanced-Todo/README.md

 ## Overview

 This repository contains the backend code for a simple To-Do List application implemented using Django.
-I have deployed the Postgres database on Railway and the Django app on Vercel to complete this project.
+I have used Postgres database for this project.
+I have also deployed the Postgres database on Railway and the Django app on Vercel to complete this project.

 ## Installation